sillelien/dollar/docs/_pages/manual.md

 #### Summary

 > It's important to note that all values in Dollar are immutable - that means if you wish to change the value of a variable you *must* __reassign__ a new value to the variable.
 For example `v++` would return the value of `v+1` it does not increment v.
-If however you want to assign a constant value, one that is both immutable and cannot be reassigned, just use the `const` modifier at the variable assignment (this does not make sense for declarations, so is only available on assignments).
+If however you want to assign a constant value, one that is both immutable and cannot be reassigned, just use the `const` modifier at the variable declaration.

 ```
 const MEDIUM = 23
 // MEDIUM= 4 would now produce an error
 ```

-So `:=` supports the full reactive behaviour of Dollar, i.e. it is a declaration not a value assignment, and `=` is used to nail down a particular value or reduce the reactive behaviour.
-Later we'll come across the fix operator `&` which instructs Dollar to fix a value completely .
-More on that later.
+So `:=` supports the full reactive behaviour of Dollar, i.e. it is a definition not a value assignment, and `=` is used to nail down a particular value or reduce the reactive behaviour.
+Later we'll come across the fix operator `&` which instructs Dollar to fix a value completely.

 ### Blocks